 This Group company will dictate the purpose for which your personal information is used and any personal information you give us about other individuals.

 What personal information do we collect about you and how?

-For all new customers, we collect your name, address, contact details, date of birth and gender from your Financial Adviser when they introduce you to us.
+For all new customers, we collect your name, address, contact details, date of birth and gender from your Financial Adviser, or in some cases, from your plan provider we may be working with, when they introduce you to us.

 For new customers seeking to take one our plans with rent, we also collect details about your income and expenditure from your Financial Adviser or through direct contact with us.

 For customers whose existing plans may transfer to us, for example, where we have acquired a firm your plan was previously part of, your name, address, contact details, date of birth, gender and marital status is provided to us by your previous plan provider/administrator.